00Prime/incapsula-solver/README.md

 # JSDOM-INCAP

+**⚠️ OUTDATED VERSION**: This is a very outdated version from 2023.
+This code is no longer maintained and many dependencies may have security vulnerabilities.

 **⚠️ Showcase Only**: This project is for educational and demonstrative purposes only.
 Use responsibly and in compliance with all applicable laws and terms of service.

 ## Overview